 - Their relay is of low impedance type

-- Their circuit is a bit complex compared to high impedance type
+- Their circuit is a bit complex compared to the high-impedance type

-- Their relay setting is less complex compared to high impedance type
+- Their relay setting is less complex compared to the high-impedance type

 In my view, you should go with high impedance differential protection as it is highly sensitive.

-– Whenever an SLG fault at the star-connected secondary of the transformation, in only one phase fault current will be flowing this has to reflect in the same way in the primary phase winding, but in delta, each phase connected to two lines so SLG in secondary will reflect as LL fault in the primary.
-But if u take a transformer then there will be chances of 3 phase unbalanced flow due to core Impedance. right?
+– Whenever an SLG fault at the star-connected secondary of the transformation, in only one phase fault current will be flowing this has to reflect in the same way in the primary phase winding, but in delta, each phase is connected to two lines so SLG in secondary will reflect as LL fault in the primary.
+But if u take a transformer then there will be chances of a 3-phase unbalanced flow due to core Impedance. right?

 – Yeah in other phases current will be there but it is negligible.
-It will be close to load current
+It will be close to loading current

 – Hmm.
 But the burden will be on all 3 phases on the delta side. right?